Coral reefs are incredible ecosystems that provide shelter, food and act as a nursery for thousands of beautiful and important sea creatures.

 A coral table is 1.2m x 1.2m and nurses on average 120 corals.
 Mineral Accretion Technology helps the corals to grow faster and become more resilient to bleaching events.
 Our team will take care of the corals on your table until they are ready to be planted out on the reef, which will be after approximately one year.
 We will also personalise your table by giving it a tag with your name of choice.

-In 2022, the Soneva Foundation together with Coralive launched one of the biggest coral restoration programmes in the world, located onsite at Soneva Fushi in the Maldives’ Baa Atoll.
+In 2022, the Soneva Foundation together with Coralive launched one of the biggest coral restoration programmes in the world, located onsite at Soneva Fushi.
 With a one hectare coral farm consisting of 432 tables with 120 coral fragments each, we aim to propagate 50,000 coral fragments each year.
-Cultivating ‘corals of opportunity’ – corals that have been broken or damaged by storms, or rescued from sites where they are about to be destroyed – we aim is to regenerate the reef back to the state in which it existed 25 years ago, covering out-planted corals across 40 hectares over the next decade.
+Cultivating ‘corals of opportunity’ – corals that have been broken or damaged by storms, or rescued from sites where they are about to be destroyed – we aim to regenerate our 20-hectare reef back to the state in which it existed 25 years ago, covering it with out-planted corals over the next decade.

 Coral reefs are one of the most important ecosystems on our planet.
 They are home to 25% of all marine species and are a source of food for hundreds of millions of people worldwide.
 They also protect coastal communities from erosion and high waves.